WalletClients

 The init opts will depend on the client_type.

-Also add the hability to use a nonce manager or to use the network directly.
+Also adds the hability to use a nonce manager or to use the network directly.

 var buffer: Hash = undefined;